rebing/graphql-laravel/Readme.md

                 'id' => [
                     'type' => Type::nonNull(Type::string()),
-                    'description' => 'The id of the user', ],
+                    'description' => 'The id of the user', 'alias' => 'user_id', // Use 'alias', if the database column is different from the type name ],
                 'email' => [
                     'type' => Type::string(),